Zehui2020/PRIME_Internship_Documentation/website/src/flutter-notes.md

         }
         ```
         1. `sendUrl()` is an `async` method that returns a `Future<http.Response>`.
 This function sets the `User-Agent` header in the request (for security), then use the `http.get` method from `http` plugin we downloaded.
         1. We'll use `await` to wait for the async operations to run.
-This is to prevent `race cases`.
+This is to ensure the code runs sequentially despite having potential delays, as well as preventing `race cases`.
-        1. This function will request the api and return the response `asynchronously`.
+        1. `sendUrl()` will request the api and return the response `asynchronously`.

 1. After getting the `http response`, we need to check for `200 ok` status code to see if the request was successful.
 If so, we `json_decode` the response's body and return it as `Map<String, dynamic>`.
     ```